mrchrmn/thrsqr/README.md

 * Responsive CSS that works well on mobile devices
 * Master admin page
-* A way to block bots from creating events
 * Nicer interface
   * More languages
   * Possibility to upload event logos